nrfconnect/sdk-nrf/samples/wifi/radio_test/radio_test_subcommands.rst

      - N/A
      - N/A
      - Action
-     - Compute optimal XO value.
-Note: This is still experimental and to be used at own risk.
+     - Compute optimal XO trim value.
    * - get_stats
      - N/A
      - N/A